 For a while, you might worry about being the weirdo who never smack talks, but it should pass, and then you’ll be at this amazing level of existence where you stop concerning yourself with the concerns of others.

 Just imagine, a world where the only thoughts you have to worry about are your own!
 (Lord knows that can be an exhausting undertaking all in itself.)

-I remember reading this in a book or hearing it in a lecture and I couldn’t imagine getting to a place in my life where I wasn’t constantly obsessed with what other people thought of me.
-So, if you yourself believe this to be a myth as well, let me reassure you, that the more you follow the path of positivity, the more freedom you will find to be who you are.
-Click here to get the free Consciousness Connection trainings to learn to connect more with your highest self.
+I remember hearing people say that the more I practiced self development, the less I would care what people thought, and I couldn’t imagine getting to a place in my life where that was actually possible.
+So, if you yourself struggling to believe this as well, let me reassure you, that the more you follow the path of positivity, the more freedom you will find to be who you are.

-So this thing happens, when you raise your vibe –yeah, I say stuff like that, ok?
-People begin to see you as more of a magnet.
+As you begin to raise your vibrations, (yeah, I say stuff like that, ok?) people begin to see you as more of a magnet.